 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-Many across the country are planning summer road trips.
-In addition to bringing the proper travel gear, earning rewards for road trips can help you save for future journeys.
+As travel remains limited, many people across the country are planning road trips for the coming months.
+Earning credit card rewards can help you save and enhance your spending for future journeys.
 If you normally travel by plane, these credit cards can be a better fit for traveling by car.

 The Best Credit Card Rewards for Road Trips: Bonus Points On Every Purchase